BertMaurau/yuki-php-wrapper/README.md

  - **InvalidStatementLineException**: When there is no Statement Line provided for import.
  - **InvalidValueTypeException**: When given value doesn't match the required type.
  - **ModelNotFoundException**: When the requested model was not found.
  - **NoAuthenticationResultException**: When the Authenticate didn't return the expected results
+ - **NonAllowedEnumValueException**: When given value isn't within the allowed enum list values